ecoyield-io/docs/introduction/what_is_ecoyield.md

 ## How Investors Benefit

 - Investors commit stablecoins into project vaults.
-- In return, they receive LP Tokens (backed by real infrastructure) and
-$EYE Tokens (governance + yield boosting).
+- In return, they receive LP Tokens (backed by real infrastructure) and $EYE Tokens (governance + yield boosting)
 - Yield is generated from two streams:

 1. GPU leasing revenue; from AI developers and networks.
 2. Clean energy revenue; from solar + battery systems powering the sites, or sold to the grid via long-term PPAs.

-This creates stable, asset-backed returns in the range of 25–35% APY, fully auditable and distributed on-chain.
+This creates stable, asset-backed returns in the range of`25–35% APY, fully auditable and distributed on-chain.

 ## Why It Matters